-For Proposal 1 - Assuming a quorum is obtained, our Class II Directors will be elected by a plurality of the votes cast by shareholders present, in person or by proxy, at our 2007 Annual Shareholders' Meeting and entitled to vote.
-This means that the 3 nominees receiving the highest number of affirmative votes at our 2007 Annual Shareholders' Meeting will be elected as our 3 Class II Directors.
-Votes marked "FOR ALL" will be counted in favor of all nominees and votes marked "WITHHOLD ALL" will be counted as votes withheld from all nominees.
-In order to cast votes for only certain nominees, a shareholder must check the "FOR ALL EXCEPT" box and then write the names of the nominees from whom the shareholder wishes to withhold votes in the space provided.
-Votes marked "WITHHOLD ALL" from a nominee will have no effect on the vote since a plurality of the votes cast at our 2007 Annual Shareholders' Meeting is required for the election of each nominee.
+For Proposal 1-Assuming a quorum is obtained, our Class III Directors will be elected by a plurality of the votes cast by shareholders present, in person or by proxy, at our 2008 Annual Shareholders' Meeting and entitled to vote.
+This means that the 4 nominees receiving the highest number of affirmative votes at our 2008 Annual Shareholders' Meeting will be elected as our 4 Class III Directors.
+Votes marked "FOR ALL" Proposal 1 will be counted in favor of all nominees, except to the extent a shareholder specifies differently.
+Votes marked "WITHHOLD ALL" Proposal 1 will be counted against all nominees.
+To specify differently, a shareholder must check the "FOR ALL EXCEPT" box and then identify the nominees for whom the shareholder wishes to vote against.
+"WITHHOLD ALL" votes from a nominee has no effect on the vote since a plurality of the votes cast at our 2008 Annual Shareholders' Meeting is required for the election of each nominee.
 Shareholders may not abstain from voting with respect to the election of directors.
-Because the election of directors is a routine matter for which specific instructions from beneficial owners will not be required, "broker non-votes" will not arise in the context of Proposal 1.

-For Proposal 2 - If a quorum is obtained, and a majority of the votes cast by the shareholders present in person or represented by proxy at our 2007 Annual Shareholders' meeting are in favor of Proposal 2, the ratification of the appointment of our independent registered public accounting firm for the year ended December 31, 2007 will be approved.
-Votes marked "FOR" Proposal 2 will be counted in favor of the ratification of the appointment of our independent registered public accounting firm for the year ended December 31, 2007.
-An "ABSTENTION" from voting on Proposal 2 will be treated as a vote against the ratification of the appointment of our independent registered public accounting firm for the year ended December 31, 2007 is a routine matter for which specific instructions from beneficial owners will not be required, no "broker non-votes" will arise in the context of Proposal 2.
+For Proposal 2-If a quorum is obtained, and a majority of the votes cast by the shareholders present in person or represented by proxy at our 2008 Annual Shareholders' meeting are in favor of Proposal 2, the ratification of the appointment of our independent registered public accounting firm will be approved.
+Votes marked "FOR" Proposal 2 will be counted in favor of the ratification of the appointment of our independent registered public accounting firm.
+An "ABSTAIN" vote from voting on Proposal 2 will be treated as a vote against the ratification of the appointment of our independent registered public accounting firm.
+Because the ratification of our independent registered public accounting firm is a routine matter for which specific instructions from beneficial owners will not be required, no "broker non-votes" will arise in the context of Proposal 2.

-For Proposal 3 - If a quorum is obtained, and a majority of the votes cast by the shareholders present in person or represented by proxy at our 2007 Annual Shareholders' meeting are in favor of Proposal 3, the 2007 Plan will be approved and adopted.
-Votes marked "FOR" Proposal 3 will be counted in favor of adoption of the 2007 Plan.
-An "ABSTENTION" from voting on Proposal 3 will not be treated as a vote cast and therefore will have no effect on the outcome of Proposal 3, although abstentions will count towards the presence of a quorum.
+For Proposal 3-If a quorum is obtained, and a majority of the votes cast by the shareholders present in person or represented by proxy at our 2008 Annual Shareholders' meeting are in favor of Proposal 3, the 2008 Plan will be approved and adopted.
+Votes marked "FOR" Proposal 3 will be counted in favor of adoption of the 2008 Plan.
+An "ABSTAIN" vote from voting on Proposal 3 will not be treated as a vote cast and therefore will have no effect on the outcome of Proposal 3, although abstentions will count towards the presence of a quorum.
 With respect to Proposal 3, broker non-votes will be counted only for purposes of determining a quorum for such proposal and will not be treated as votes cast.

-14. What should a shareholder do if they never received their proxy materials or if the proxy materials have been lost?
+14. What should shareholders do if they never received their proxy materials or if the proxy materials have been lost?

-A shareholder should contact their broker's customer service department.
-The broker should verify that they are a shareholder on the close of business on May 2, 2007 and give them specific instructions on obtaining a new proxy-voting card and information packet and how to cast a vote.
-Anyone can view our 2007 proxy statement by logging onto our corporate website www.mannatech.com.
+Shareholders should contact their broker's customer service department.
+The broker should verify that they are a shareholder on the close of business on May 6, 2008 and give them specific instructions on obtaining a new proxy-voting cards and information packets and how to cast a vote.
+Anyone can view our 2008 proxy statement by logging onto our corporate website, www.mannatech.com.